If you want to improve production reliability in one or more facilities, it is important to have a clear picture of the reliability goal(s).

-At first glance, this may seem as a given, but I suggest that you ask yourself some questions or even perform self-analysis by asking a number of people in your facility.
+At first glance, this may seem as a given, but I suggest that you ask yourself some questions or even perform an informal self-assessment by asking a number of people in your facility.
+You could also have an objective outside expert perform a formal Current Best Practices assessment.

 - Does our facility have an understandable, simple vision of what production reliability is?